-Actor Danny Masterson found guilty of 2 counts of rape in retrial
+Actor Danny Masterson found guilty of 2 rape counts, is led from court in handcuffs

 His wife, actor and model Bijou Phillips, wept as he was led away.
 Other family and friends sat stone-faced.

+The woman, whose count left the jury deadlocked, said in the statement: “While I’m encouraged that Danny Masterson will face some criminal punishment, I am devastated that he has dodged criminal accountability for his heinous conduct against me.”

+Prosecutors declined to speak to reporters as they left the courthouse Wednesday.
+A spokesperson for Masterson had no immediate comment.

-Prosecutors, retrying Masterson after a deadlocked jury led to a mistrial in December, said he forcibly raped three women, including a longtime girlfriend, in his Hollywood Hills home between 2001 and 2003.
+After a deadlocked jury led to a mistrial in December, prosecutors retried Masterson, saying he forcibly raped three women in his Hollywood Hills home between 2001 and 2003.
 They told jurors he drugged the women’s drinks so he could rape them.
 They said he used his prominence in the church — where all three women were also members at the time — to avoid consequences for decades.

 Masterson did not testify, and his lawyers called no witnesses.
 The defense argued that the acts were consensual, and attempted to discredit the women’s stories by highlighting changes and inconsistencies over time, which they said showed signs of coordination between them.